Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Diversity based on quantization noise

 \section{Diversity based on quantization noise}

-One of the main advantages of using the proposed emulator is its ability to store the error patterns that lead to logical errors after decoding with real hardware, especially for low logical error rates.
+One of the main advantages of using the implemented emulator is its ability to store the error patterns that lead to logical errors after decoding with real hardware, especially for low LERs.
 This capability is significant because, as discussed in the previous section, having more bits does not necessarily mean there will be fewer errors.
 In other words, certain error patterns that a floating-point decoder cannot correct may be successfully addressed by a finite precision decoder that uses fewer bits.
 Therefore, capturing the patterns that cause decoding failures in real hardware is essential for effective analysis.

 The first step was to fix a specific seed in the random noise generators to ensure the same scenario and perform identical simulations (with the same inputs) for the different quantization schemes.
-We then captured the patterns of failure and compared them offline.
+We then captured the patterns of failure and analyzed their differences when decoders with different quantization schemes were applied offline.
 Our initial conclusion from this experiment was that the sets of failure patterns were different by a significant percentage, confirming our hypothesis that different quantization schemes introduce varying levels of noise that affect decoding in distinct ways.
 Additionally, we observed that quantization schemes using fewer bits often forced convergence, frequently resulting in incorrect codewords.
-This observation was crucial, as it is preferable to experience a larger number of decoding failures than to converge on incorrect codewords because otherwise, errors may go undetected.
+This observation was fundamental, as it is preferable to experience a larger number of decoding failures than to converge on incorrect codewords because otherwise, errors may go undetected.

 Considering the previous observations, we establish a prioritized chain of decoders.
 The most accurate decoder, q[7,4], will be executed first, followed by q[8,4], which provides a balance between correcting patterns not handled by the previous decoder and detecting decoding failures.
 Finally, we will use the less accurate decoders, q[4,2] and q[3,1].
 The process will stop as soon as we achieve convergence, which saves both time and power.